-- Website – This is a portal for members to access resources shared by their colleagues, such as the two books below, and for nonmembers to learn more about AHME and its activities.
+- Website – This is a portal for members to access items contributed to the Digital Resource Libraries by their colleagues, as well as the two books below, and for nonmembers to learn more about AHME and its activities.

-- Guide to Medical Education in the Teaching Hospital – This more than 650 page volume addresses topics of importance to those who administer medical education programs.
+- Guide to Medical Education in the Teaching Hospital (5th Edition) – This more than 650-page volume addresses topics of importance to those who administer medical education programs.

-- Remediation of the Struggling Medical Learner – This book provides a framework for diagnosing learner difficulties and an approach to remediating these deficiencies.
+- Remediation of the Struggling Medical Learner (2nd Edition) – This book provides a framework for diagnosing learner difficulties and an approach to remediating these deficiencies.

 - COIL – Council of Institutional Leaders